-Kiss-Ass 101 (a.k.a.
-KA101)
+Kiss-Ass 101

 Here's the curriculum:

 It may feel as though you are running a con.
 That's OK.
 It is a con.
 Keep running the con until you feel comfortable smiling at the teacher.
 Part of a teacher's job is to be there for you to learn how to smile without feeling uncomfortable or guilty—until the experience of con is gone.
 Remember, you are supposed to feel uncomfortable around most adults in authority.
+BTW: One cannot not con (as in—convince another to do what you want.)
+Communication mastery is to con others in a way that all concerned feel good.

 Hand in your homework on time and neatly.

-Reply with "Yes Sir," or "No Mamm.
+Always always reply with, "Yes Sir," or "No Mam."

 For extra points ask: "Is there anything I can do for you?"

 Note: Most all military General's Aids become Generals and most all Congressional and Senatorial Interns become politicians.
-All start out kissing ass.
+All start out "kissing ass."
 Eventually kissing ass turns into service.
 In serving one who serves, you discover who you are.

 Click here or close this window to return to the page you were on.